Swifterhtmler/Rikser-Browser/README.md

 # Rikser Browser

-Rikser is simple, intuitive and mimimalistic retro style browser, it is made using electron (electron forge etc).
+Rikser is simple, intuitive and minimalistic retro style browser, it is made using electron (electron forge etc).